jason11ac/Telnet-Like-Client-Server/README.md

 # Telnet-Like-Client-Server
 Multi-process, telnet-like, client and server

-This tarball contains 5 items:
+This project contains 5 items:

      1. The c code for the client side of the project in client.c.
      2. The c code for the server side of the project in server.c.